BetterMiLeS28/Kronix-Self-Bot/README.md

 # 📚 Kronix v1

-Kronix v1 is an educational selfbot designed to enhance your learning experience on Discord.
-It allows you to store and access important information, track progress, and utilize various educational tools, all while operating within the Discord ecosystem.
+Kronix v1 is an educational selfbot crafted to improve your learning journey on Discord.
+It enables you to store and retrieve essential information, monitor progress, and leverage various educational features, all seamlessly integrated into the Discord platform.

 ---
 ## 💡 Need a Custom Discord Bot?